 When I get my paycheck, I will deposit 10 percent of it in my savings account.

-Another option is creating sentences with the syntax of Tiny Habits.
-This is a strategy for behavior change based on the brilliant work of BJ Fogg at Stanford University.
-A Tiny Habit links an existing habit with a “baby step” — a new behavior that takes 30 seconds or less and requires no willpower whatsoever.
+A Tiny Habit links an existing habit with a “baby step” — a simple new behavior that takes 30 seconds or less.
 For example:

 After I walk in the door from work, I will hug my wife.

 Here the syntax is: After I… I will….

 Give your readers suggestions for turning sentence completion into a rewarding long-term practice:

 - Copy the stems to a personal journal.
 The goal is to build a written record of your responses so that you can review them at the end of the week.
 Every day, copy the sentence stems into your paper-based journal or a document on your computer.
 Leave space beneath each stem for writing.
 Then write 6 to 10 endings directly below each sentence stem.